 Determine its significance

-Implement training to address each risks
+Implement training to address each risk

 Operational Needs:

 Some teams have chosen to pursue additional skills and/or credentialing to meet specific local needs such as: Cave Rescue, Mountain Rescue Association accreditation for high-angle rescue, wilderness medicine, and support for local National Parks.
 These additional skill sets are encouraged to the extent that they do not detract from fulfilling the core mission.
 Teams are encouraged to develop/adopt separate stand-alone standards and training programs for the non-core missions that a local team chooses to support.